telepresenceio/telepresence.io/docs/v2.4/reference/intercepts.md

 This will intercept a workload named `hello` and name the intercept `hello-myns`.
-In order to remove the intercept, you will need to run `telepresence leave hello-mydns` instead of just `telepresence leave hello`.
+In order to remove the intercept, you will need to run `telepresence leave hello-myns` instead of just `telepresence leave hello`.

 The name of the intercept will be left unchanged if the workload is specified.